dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The S-1 schedule has two phases.
 Phase 1 executes all transactions optimistically in parallel.
 Phase 2 repeatedly validates all remaining validations in parallel, re-executing transations that fail.
 The first iteration validates all transactions; some may fail validation and will be re-executed.
 The next iteration re-validates all transactions higher than the lowest failing index; some may fail and re-execute.
 And so on, until there are no more validation failures.

-For example, say that a block has ten transactions 1..10, and transaction pairs (1,4), (4,7) and (7,8) are conflicting.
-The first iteration of the validation-loop performs validations of 2..10; the validations of 4, 7 and 8 will fail.
-The second iteration re-validates 5..10 and 7, 8 fail.
-In a third iteration, 7..10 re-validate and 8 fails.
-Finally in a fourth iteration, validations 8..10 succeed.
+In our example block B, the first iteration of Phase 2 performs validations of TX2-TX10; the validations of 4-10 will all fail and re-execute.
+The second iteration re-validates 5-10 and 6-10 will fail/re-execute.
+In a third iteration, 7-10 re-validate and 8-9 fail.
+Two more iterations will fail/re-execute 9 and succeed, respectively.

 It is quite easy to see that the S-1 validation loop ends after at most n iterations, because in each iteration, nextValidation advances by at least 1.